QUICK ANSWER

 Rate = Income / Value

-Use it before every IRV problem:
+Use this five-step filter before every IRV problem:

 1. Write Ask: and name the missing variable.